MartyC-137/martyc-137.github.io/_posts/2023-01-08-python-storedprocedures-snowflake.md

 You can then use these stored procedures or functions to operate on your Snowflake objects.

 One thing I frequently do is compare one field to another, to determine if something exists in one dataset but not another.
 Does one table contain sales orders, pallet numbers, or report ID's that the other table does not?
-This question comes up frequently for projects, troubleshooting etc. and it dawned on me that it would be great to have the ability to streamline this entirely within Snowflake.
+This question comes up frequently for projects, troubleshooting reports, etc. and it dawned on me that it would be great to have the ability to streamline this entirely within Snowflake.

 I'll be using the Snowflake UI, as well as Snowpark for Python in this example.
 To set up your Snowpark environment, please refer to the [official Snowflake documentation](https://docs.snowflake.com/en/developer-guide/snowpark/python/setup.html) on the topic.

 Below is a minimum reproducible example that will run in Snowflake to proof out this functionality.
-Although this is a rudimentary example, you can see how this quickly becomes a powerful tool.
+Although this is a rudimentary example, you can see how this quickly becomes a powerful troubleshooting tool.
 In a production environment, perhaps a sales order or item is missing from one report but present in another dataset.

 In this example, we create two tables containing fruits and the amount of that fruit.
-We then create a stored procedure that we can call to determine which fruits exist in one table, but not the other:
+We then create a stored procedure that we can call to determine which fruits exist in one table, but not the other.
+Note that this is pure SQL and runs against the Snowflake UI:

 ```sql
 set ro = 'sysadmin';